jensstigaard/vinproma/README.md

 ## Project architecture
 The project consists of several components.
 The app is built with Electron, meaning that the app can be compiled for Windows, Mac or Linux.

 The Electron frontend (also called "Renderer") serves the purpose of fetching info from a vMix instance, and letting the user see the state of the vMix instance connection and other settings.

 A web server lives on the backend side of the Electron app, serving requests from the users on port 8095.
 The web server includes a web socket server, serving flowing real time TCP/IP data to the connected clients/browsers.

-The web server communicates with the Electron frontend app, where practically realtime data from the vMix instances is passed as follwing:
+The web server communicates with the Electron frontend app, where practically realtime data from the vMix instances is passed as following:

 Electron renderer -> (via IPC) -> Electron backend -> Web server -> (via Web Socket) -> Web clients

 ## Known issues